MaximKing1/CoolCommandsandStuff/NETWORKING.md

 ## Mac Address
 * The MAC Address is the psyical address of the device
 * use `ifconfig` to get your MAC Address

+## Router
+* The router is a piece of Network Hardware which allows you to communicate with the internet using your local devices

+## TCP/UDP
+* `TCP` = The Transmission Control Protocol is one of the main protocols of the Internet protocol suite.
+It originated in the initial network implementation in which it complemented the Internet Protocol.
+Therefore, the entire suite is commonly referred to as TCP/IP.
+Has a 3 way handshake to make sure the files get there and send back a OK responce. `INPORTANT PACKETS`
+* `UDP` Sends the files / packets and will now make sure they have got there. `LESS INPORTANT - Skype, Netflix etc`